-At my most recent job, I was under contract with Bluecat Systems, doing some virtualization work using libguestfs to prepare a thinly-provisioned disk image, then using the resulting system via AQEMU and VirtualBox.
+At a recent job, I was under contract with Bluecat Systems, doing some virtualization work using libguestfs to prepare a thinly-provisioned disk image, then using the resulting system via AQEMU and VirtualBox.
 I also set up a git server and migrated the code base over from Perforce.
-I also maintained and supported the build process, running Jenkins.
+And I maintained and supported the build process, running Jenkins.

 My LinkedIn profile is here.
 I'm also on Twitter, and you can also find me on #perl occasionally.

 In the Toronto area and feel liking singing?
 Come on out to a chorus rehearsal and have a listen!
-Next show: April 5, 2014, at the Toronto Centre for the Arts.
+Next show: December 9, 2017, at the Metropolitan United Church in downtown Toronto.

 How I ended up here ..
 I read that interview of Damian Conway, and immediately signed up for an account here.
 Best decision ever.